What Is Menopause?

 ESTROGEN PRODUCTION LEVELS OUT

-During the years after natural menopause, the average menopausal woman will see a reduction in her hot flashes, mood swings, and sleep disturbances.
-Signs of post-menopausal health risks can be tough to spot, but because the body's estrogen levels remain low, there are several new health conditions women in post-menopause need to be aware of, including:
+During the years after natural menopause, the average menopausal woman will see a reduction in her symptoms or severity of symptoms.
+Signs of post-menopausal health risks can be tough to spot, but because the body's estrogen levels remain low, there are several new health conditions women in post-menopause need to be aware of.

 Common Menopause Symptoms